cth027/dtest/README.md

 And it worked, it's the old history in github.
 So another forensic mechanism needs to be found.
 Let's check inconsistencies moving back and forth in time And an anachronism on the same file

+With the anachronisme,  there is a discrepancy between the date of the latest version,  and the date of the latest version according to history.
+So tampering in the middle of a project should be detectable.
+However start date of the project cannot be trusted.
+Unless a trusted timestamp is inserted.